 How to create SMS surveys

 Now that you understand what an SMS survey is, you might want to compare it to other methods to determine whether it's more effective at soliciting customer feedback.
 Luckily, creating an SMS survey is easy.
-Follow the simple steps below.
+Follow these simple steps:

 Once you have a list of subscribers, you can segment contacts into different groups so that each receives the appropriate message depending on where they are in the customer journey.